mozilla/ichnaea/docs/api/geosubmit2.rst

 ~~~~~~~~~~~~~~~~~

 radioType
     The type of radio network.
-One of `gsm`, `wcdma`, `lte` or `cdma`.
+One of `gsm`, `wcdma` or `lte`.

 mobileCountryCode
     The mobile country code.

 mobileNetworkCode
-    The mobile network code or the system id for CDMA networks.
+    The mobile network code.

 locationAreaCode
     The location area code for GSM and WCDMA networks.
 The tracking area
     code for LTE networks.
-The network id for CDMA networks.

 cellId
     The cell id or cell identity.
-The base station id for CDMA networks.

 age
     The number of milliseconds since this cell was last seen.